-This article introduces you to Cascading Style Sheets (CSS)—and advanced technology used to build modern web pages and explains how this technique can be used to improve the quality of websites and optimise their future support.
+This article introduces you to Cascading Style Sheets (CSS)—an advanced technology to build modern web pages and explains how this technique can be used by a web developer to improve the quality of websites and optimise their future support

 As your business grows and develops, so will your website.
 When you build it today, you should already be taking into account how you might want to improve it in the future including possible modifications to its look and feel and even complete change of the visual design.